akshatshah21/akshatshah21.github.io/content/posts/tex-install-linux.md

 tags: ["latex", "linux"]
 authorLink: https://akshatshah21.github.io/
 description: "A guide to install TeX on Linux"
-summary: "I've personally found it a headache to install TeX on Linux for people new to Tex (for example, me).
+summary: "I've personally found it a headache to install TeX on Linux for people new to TeX (for example, me).
 So I decided to write a concise guide for it."
 categories: ["tools"]
 draft: false
 ---